 I have to get this out of the way first – Our buddy Lo Wang hasn’t changed.. for the better that is.
 He’s still the same lovable asshole that we remember from the previous title.
 A foul mouth, kick-ass, “don’t say crap to me or I’ll knock you out” character.
-Yet, it is all of those characteristics what makes him so lovable – He’s like Marvel’s Deadpool.
-In fact, if he and Deadpool were in the same universe, they would be total buddies.
-Actually, he’s my kind of hero or anti-hero, if you like that sort of thing.
+Yet, it is all of those characteristics that make him so lovable – He’s like Marvel’s Deadpool.
+If he and Deadpool were in the same universe, they would be total buddies.
+He’s my kind of hero or anti-hero if you like that sort of thing.

-this system is that you can completely bypass this altogether.
+this system is that you can completely bypass this all together.
 I was nearly 50% into the game before I even started playing around with it.
 It feels more of a “nice to have” instead of a “you must utilize this to progress”, yet I understand why this is.
 Some people enjoy the ability to min/max, while others just want to jump into a game and go.
-It’s there if you need it but don’t feel obligated to using it, as you aren’t.
+It’s there if you need it but don’t feel obligated to use it, as you aren’t.

 Graphically, Shadow Warrior 2 looks damned pretty when you’re in combat or are in an area that is part of a mission or quest.
 The environments are lush, full grass, trees, and objects of nature, while the enemies that litter among the areas are well detailed and fluid in motion.
 Level design is also interesting as there are tons of vertical portions of areas that allow you to either plan your next move or get the heck out of harm’s way when needed.
 The weather system is also a nice touch – Rain falls from the sky during a storm, dripping down the camera, while gusts of wind force the trees to swap in their wake while the skybox moves giving way to dark and angry clouds.
 Yet during other stages, the environment is calm and sunny with leaves falling off of trees as you move past them.
 There’s also some nice lighting effects happening as well, such as when you fire a gun and the muzzle flash reflects off the gun or when you whip out your blades.